duthied/Free-Friendika/doc/Developers-Intro.md

 Translation
 ---

-The documentation contains help on how to translate Friendica in the [at Transifex](/help/translations) where the UI is translated.
+The documentation contains help on how to translate Friendica [at Transifex](/help/translations) where the UI is translated.
 If you don't want to translate the UI, or it is already done to your satisfaction, you might want to work on the translation of the /help files?

 Design